Things landlords cannot do in Iowa

 January 18, 2024

-• The Landlord and Tenant Act is the cornerstone of rental agreements in Iowa, setting forth stringent legal obligations for landlords.
+• The Landlord and Tenant Act is the foundation of rental agreements in Iowa, setting forth stringent legal obligations for landlords.

 • Provision of essential services such as heat, water, and trash removal is non-negotiable unless specifically agreed upon in writing.